 Northern Californians Flee Homes as Rain Continues

 FORESTVILLE, Calif.
-(AP) _ Ben and Jenine Lives sat in a flood evacuation center and wondered what was left of their home and their new life.
+(AP) _ Ben and Jenine Lives sat in a flood evacuation center and wondered what was left of their home, their possessions and their new life.

-The Liveses, who moved to Guerneville from Portland, Ore., just a week ago, were among thousands of people forced from homes north of San Francisco by rising water.
-Parts of Oregon and Southern California also were under siege.
+The Lives, who moved to Guerneville from Portland, Ore., just a week ago, were among thousands of people forced from homes north of San Francisco by rising floodwaters.

-All roads into Guerneville, about 60 miles north of San Francisco, were cut off as Northern California was hit by its worst flooding in nearly a decade.
+Guerneville was indeed still intact, but all roads into the town about 60 miles north of San Francisco were cut off as northern California was hit by its worst flooding in nearly a decade.

 In Forestville, about 55 miles north of San Francisco, Greg Stocker and his dog Max ate ice cream and watched the rising river from a rooftop perch.